-Ivanka Trump Is Shaded by Rep. Alexandria Ocasio-Cortez Over Guaranteed Living Wage
+Ivanka Trump Is Shaded By Rep. Alexandria Ocasio-Cortez Over Guaranteed Living Wage

 “I don’t think most Americans in their heart want to be given something.
 I’ve spent a lot of time traveling around this country over the last four years.
 People want to work for what they get, so I think this idea of a guaranteed minimum is not something most people want.”

-Ocasio-Cortez replied to Trump’s assertion, suggesting that the daughter of the president has never had to work for minimum wage or even an hourly wage for that matter, and that it was bold to equate a guarantee of a living wage with a handout.
+Ocasio-Cortez replied to Trump’s assertion, suggesting that the daughter of the president has never had to work for minimum wage or even an hourly wage for that matter and that it was bold to equate a guarantee of a living wage with a handout.

 Ivanka Trump doesn't think Americans want to be guaranteed a job with a living wage. https://t.co/Z9dDQxlHL8